GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 ==== $epsilon$-Loss

 We propose an original modification of the loss function.
-The motivation comes from the observation that the target #acr("DoA") spatial spectrum is sparse (see @fig:ssl:multi_source:doa_gt_encoding for instance).
+The motivation comes from the observation that the target #doa spatial spectrum is sparse (see @fig:ssl:multi_source:doa_gt_encoding for instance).
 This causes the active part of the spectrum to have a limited impact on the gradients.
 As seen previously, we use a simple #acr("MSE") loss for the cost function.
 Hence, predicting high activation will be heavily penalized as it will statistically correspond to false positives.